 Moro de Habichuelas (Dominican Rice and Beans) is one of the most common dishes on the Dominican table, and you can modify it by using other types of beans.

-What is moro?
-Moro rice is a combination of rice and beans cooked into the same dish.
-Moro de Habichuelas is the most popular one in our country.
+Moro rice is a combination of rice and beans (or legumes) cooked in the same pot as one dish.
+Moro de habichuelas is the most popular one in our country.

 About this recipe